Buxus Japonica - Japanese Boxwood Balls

 Share this product

-About Buxus Japonica - Japanese Boxwood Balls
+About Your New Buxus Japonica - Japanese Boxwood Balls

 Buxus Japonica - Japanese Boxwood Balls have been pruned into neat, compact balls — ideal for creating structure, repetition and visual clarity in a planting design.